JIRR’s second edition call for submissions opens on December 3, 2018.

 - Go to the submission site

-- On the top menu bar find “Register” and click on it.
+- On the right menu bar find “Make a Submission” and click on it

 Creating a new submission: